Asgar-Developer/Asgar-Developer/README.md

 - 👋 Hi, I’m @Asgar-Developer
 - 👀 I’m interested in website development.
-I have good exposure of Html5, css3, Javascript, REactJs,Redux, API
+I have good exposure of Html5, css3, Javascript, ReactJs,Redux, API
 - 🌱 I’m currently learning full stack development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...